rrwick/Basecalling-comparison/README.md

 ## Abstract

 This repository uses a bacterial genome to assess the read accuracy and consensus sequence accuracy for Oxford Nanopore Technologies (ONT) basecallers.
-Albacore v2.1.2 and Scrappie raw v1.1.1 (both developed by ONT) were the best overall performers, and Chiron v0.2 was the best performing third-party basecaller.
-Consensus sequence accuracies reached approximately 99.5%, revealing that even the best basecallers still have systematic errors.
+Albacore v2.1.3 and Scrappie raw v1.1.1 (both developed by ONT) were the best performers for read accuracy, and Chiron v0.3 produced the best assemblies.
+Consensus sequence accuracies reached approximately 99.75%, revealing that even the best basecallers still have systematic error.
 Nanopolish, used with its methylation-aware option, was able to raise consensus accuracy to about 99.9%.
+Most post-Nanopolish assemblies have very similiar accuracy, making basecaller choice relatively unimportant if Nanopolish is used.